-Customers also told me that when mechanical validators malfunction or run out of ink, they are left with an unvalidated ticket.
-With a no-time-stamp ticket, they worry whether a fare-enforcement officer will believe them or impose a fine.
+Customers also highlighted the potentially negative experience when mechanical validators malfunction or run out of ink.
+Left with an unvalidated ticket through no fault of their own, they worried whether a fare-enforcement officer would believe them or impose a fine.
 These factors can influence customers to consider competing alternatives like ride-hailing apps.

 Accelerating the All-in-One App

-On-board light rail trains, interior vehicle cards promote the availability of daily digital tickets in the app.
-These cards, seen by customers while riding light rail, are an important way to inform customers in an environment where they have ample time to read the message, get the app, and familiarize themselves with the new fare payment option.
+Platform displays, ticket vending machine screens, and interior advertising cards on light rail trains let customers know that they could pay fares conveniently using the app on their phone.
+The interior cards inform customers in an environment where they have ample time to read the message, get the app, and familiarize themselves with the new fare payment option.

 We also issued a bulletin on the new contactless payment to prepare staff who regularly interact with customers, including light rail fare enforcement officers, bus operators, train conductors, and customer service personnel.